 28) Paycor Stadium

-Paycor Stadium, which was once known as Paul Brown Stadium, opened in 2000, has a capacity of 65,535, and is the home of the Cincinnati Bengals.
+Paycor Stadium, formerly known as Paul Brown Stadium, opened in 2000, has a capacity of 65,515, and is home to the Cincinnati Bengals.

 29) MetLife Stadium